 Inside the United States any person, including foreign nationals, may purchase and use EAR export controlled pathogens and toxins for fundamental research.
 However, the “deemed” export rule applies to technical information about the controlled item or to the development or production of technology associated with the controlled item.
 For example, if a PI receives confidential, proprietary or export controlled information about the development or production of an EAR controlled biological, the PI may need a “deemed” export license to provide such information to a foreign national on campus.

 Select agent regulations are separate from export control regulations, any given research project may be subject to either or both sets of regulations.
-This means that labs handling select agents may be required to complete both an IBC protocol and in some cases a technology control plan may be required.
+This means that labs handling select agents may be required to complete both an IBC protocol and in some cases a determination or technology control plan may be required.